About the foundation

 BENJAMIN DEMARQUILLY

-Osteopath & International model
+Osteopath · International model

-Founder & CEO of Horizon Usher Foundation
+Founder & President of Horizon Usher Foundation

-Living with Retinitis Pigmentosa
+Living with retinitis pigmentosa

 THE STORY